IQKV/sample-booking-demand-api-etl/README.md

 It uses three microservices:

 - `init-container-service` to run the database migrations on deploy.
-- `edge-service` - provide API gateway, which supports reactive http communications to underlying service (dashboard), simple GraphQL interface to fetch countries, cities & hotels data.
+- `edge-service` - provide an API gateway, which supports reactive HTTP communications to the underlying service (dashboard), a simple GraphQL interface to fetch countries, cities & hotels data.
-- `importer-service` to handle Booking.com API descriptive data (countries, cities, hotels lists).
+- `importer-service` to handle Booking.com API descriptive data (countries, cities, hotel lists).
-- `dashboard-service` provides API for frontend/end user interactions.
+- `dashboard-service` provides an API for frontend/end user interactions.

 ### Technology stack